Redocly/redoc/docs/config.md

 ### sortTagsAlphabetically

 When set to true, sorts tags in the navigation sidebar and in the middle panel alphabetically.
-Note that only tags will be sorted alphabetically in the middle panel, not the operations associated with each tag.
+Note that only tags are sorted alphabetically in the middle panel, not the operations associated with each tag.
 To sort operations alphabetically as well, you must set sortOperationsAlphabetically to true.

 _Default: false_